spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/category-image-feature-integration.md

 ### Prerequisites

-Please overview and install the necessary features before beginning the integration step.
+Please overview, and install the necessary features before beginning the integration step.

 | NAME | VERSION |
 | --- | --- |